harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 The Cardinal Vowels consists of 8 primary and 10+ secondary reference points.

 ![[Cardinal_Vowels.svg]]
+> This is a **vowel quadrilateral diagram** based on the Cardinal Vowel System.
+There are many variations of this diagram (also just referred to as vowel quadrilateral).

 > [!warning] Note that the Cardinal Vowel System is designed as a reference framework.
 > It is *NOT* a complete inventory of all human speech sounds.